-When it comes to deciding on which remodel to spend on, a kitchen remodel can often top the list.
+When it comes to deciding on which remodel to spend on, remodeling a kitchen can often top the list.
 In ‘How does kitchen remodeling impact a home’s value?’ we explained how kitchen upgrades like countertops, ventilation, and cooling can increase your home’s appeal when it comes to prospective buyers.
 However, remodeling a kitchen can be an incredibly pricey venture.
 An article from House Beautiful claims that while minor tweaks start at $4,000, major expansions can cost up to more than $100,000.
 On average, most people’s budgets are in the realm of $22,145.
 If you’re trying to cut down on expenses, here are some areas where you should consider negotiating costs to make the most of your budget:

 Consider design fees and added markups